ey92/notes/6010notes.md

 - electronic cash is signed by a bank rather than an individual
     - **electronic coins** for small denominations
     - no physical existence, leading to **double spending problem** if same person allowed to spend same coin repeatedly
-    - clearing and cancelling is necessary to avoid double spending
+    - clearing and canceling is necessary to avoid double spending
         - same serial number can't be used again
         - large database of spent coins, cost of clearance
     - transaction cost is **medium**, because of inter-bank clearance, as opposed to **low** with physical cash